LIDL GREAT BRITAIN LIMITED

 Were there any changes to the standard payment terms in the reporting period?

 Any other information about payment terms

-Payment runs are carried out on a daily basis.
+Payment runs are carried out on a daily basis covering all invoices falling due on that day.
 Invoices which will become due on a weekend or a bank holiday are included in the payment run on the working day proceeding the weekend or bank holiday.

 Dispute resolution process

 Lidl is committed to treating all business partners fairly and to pay them according to the agreed contractual terms.
 We ensure that our invoices include contact details for our Accounts department to allow our suppliers to get in touch easily.
 In the unusual event of a dispute arising, the supplier then has contact details for the accounting team to address any concerns.
 If a swift solution cannot be agreed, the issue is escalated to the responsible Buying team to resolve.

 Has this business signed up to a code of conduct or standards on payment practices?
 If so, which?For example, signatories to The Prompt Payment Code must commit to paying 95% of their invoices within 60 days.

 Does this business offer e-invoicing in relation to qualifying contracts?
 This is where suppliers can electronically submit and track invoices.
 It’s not just allowing suppliers to email them an invoice.

 Does this business offer supply chain finance?
 This is where a supplier who has submitted an invoice can be paid by a third-party finance provider earlier than the agreed payment date.
 The business would then pay the finance provider the invoiced sum.